hackergrrl/bitomail/README.md

 ======
 This is currently an unmerged fork of Marcel Kolaja's [Bitomail](http://personal.kolaja.eu/projects.html) project.
-I've moved a copy here to both a) give it a presence on GitHub, and b) develop my own additions.
+I've moved a copy here to both a) give it a presence on GitHub, and b) develop my own additions (to hopefully merge back in).

 Bitomail
 ========
-Bitomail allows you to operate Bitmessage with your e-mail client (MUA).
-You need a running Bitmessage node providing the PyBitmessage XML-RPC API:
+Bitomail allows you to operate [Bitmessage](https://bitmessage.org/wiki/Main_Page) with your e-mail client (MUA).
+You need a running Bitmessage node providing the PyBitmessage XML-RPC
+API:

 https://bitmessage.org/wiki/API_Reference